Issues Surrounding Temporary And Permanent Spousal Maintenance In New York

-There are two types of spousal maintenance (formerly “alimony”), temporary ? enabling the needy spouse to subsist until the trial ? and permanent, which economically “rehabilitates” the nonmonied spouse until remarriage or the death of either spouse.
+There are two types of spousal maintenance or alimony: Temporary (enabling the needy spouse to subsist until the trial) and permanent (an award to the nonmonied spouse until remarriage or the death of either spouse)/

-If you have questions about New York spousal support law, I have answers ? and 40-plus years of experience to back them up.
-I am divorce and family law attorney Robert G. Smith of the Robert G. Smith, PLLC, law firm.
+If you have questions about New York spousal support law, I have answers and 40-plus years of experience to back them up.
+I am divorce and family law attorney Robert G. Smith handling family law matters for New York City and beyond.

 The Facts You Need About Temporary Spousal Maintenance